ludwig-lab/pyeCAP/README.md

 ## Installation

-eba-toolkit is currently installable by downloading the repository, navigating to the repository with a command window, and running the command "python3 setup.py".
+Installation is currently available through pyPI with the command 'pip install eba-toolkit'.
+Note that when importing the package, the command 'import eba_toolkit' is used instead of the hyphen.

-PyPI installation coming soon.
+eba-toolkit is also installable by downloading the repository, navigating to the repository with a command window, and running the command "python setup.py" or "python3 setup.py".

 ## Documentation
 Coming soon to readthedocs.